boveus/hyrax-wiki/Sufia-6-to-Sufia-7-Migration.md

 ```
 This take task will read the JSON files produced in Step 1 and create the proper `GenericWork/FileSet/File` objects in the Sufia 7 application by mapping the data from the `GenericFile` to the correct Sufia 7 objects.

-Since the content of the file is not stored in the JSON files, we read this content straight from the Fedora instance used by the Sufia 6 application at the time that we import the file to the Sufia 7 application.
+Since the content of the file is not stored in the JSON files, we read the content straight from the Fedora instance used by the Sufia 6 application at the time that we import the file to the Sufia 7 application.

-A proof of concept the `ImportService` class shown in this rake task can be found at https://github.com/projecthydra/sufia/blob/migration_from_sufia6/lib/sufia/import/import_service.rb

-This code will be merged into the Sufia 7 master branch.
+The code in this branch (import_s6) code could be merged into the Sufia 7 master branch.

 ## Things not yet covered
-* Multiple versions of files
+* Multiple versions of files is partially supported (e.g. the import reads the versions and imports them but the original date created for each version is not preserved.)
 * Some fields are still missing
 * Objects still not accounted for (collections, batches, rights, et cetera)
 * This proof of concept only imports the original content of the Sufia 6 GenericFile and it let's Sufia 7 regenerate the derivatives (e.g. thumbnail, fulltext) and re-characterize the file.